gocd/docs.go.cd/advanced_usage/agent_auto_register.md

+---
+description: Auto registration of remote agents
+keywords: remote agents, GoCD agents, Auto registration, GoCD server
+---

 # Auto registration of remote agents

-As a Go administrator, you can auto approve remote agents by using a shared key between the Go Agent and Go Server.
+As a GoCD administrator, you can auto approve remote agents by using a shared key between the GoCD Agent and GoCD Server.

 -   Add an attribute named "agentAutoRegisterKey", for e.g., agentAutoRegisterKey="388b633a88de126531afa41eff9aa69e", in the server configuration fragment, in case it is not present.